Zayooo00/horizons/README.md

 ## About the project

-horizons is a web application created for people delighted with the possibilities of artificial intelligence in the area of generating images and love to shair their generated art with others.
+Horizons is a web application created for people delighted with the possibilities of artificial intelligence in the area of generating images and love to shair their generated art with others.

 ## Built with